 Another unusual but practical piece of dog wear are booties or socks.
 While they may look funny, they can also be quite practical especially if you live in an area where the temperatures are more extreme and walking surfaces such as icy pavement can become quite harsh on your greyhound’s feet.

-While us humans tuck into casseroles, soups and other winter staples, there are a few reasons why it’s worthwhile to have a think about your greyhound’s diet as well.
+While us humans tuck into casseroles, soups and other winter staples, there are a few reasons why it’s worthwhile to have a think about your greyhound’s diet and characteristics as well.
 Firstly, underweight dogs will feel the cold more so than other dogs.
 Even though greyhounds have a naturally low body fat level, it is important to ensure they have as much as possible during the colder months.

 Secondly, all dog’s bodies work harder during winter to ensure they are kept sufficiently warm and greyhounds are no exception.
 More work equals more calories burnt, so we advise speaking to your vet about increasing or changing your dog’s diet during winter to accommodate this.